-Our catastrophe underwriting also incorporates lessons learned from recent events like the 2017 Tubbs Wildfire (California) and the 2018 Camp Wildfire (California), as well as from past events like Hurricanes Harvey and Katrina and Superstorm Sandy.
+Our catastrophe underwriting also incorporates lessons learned from recent events like the 2017 Tubbs Wildfire (California), the 2018 Camp Wildfire (California) and the 2019 Kincade Fire (California), as well as from past events like Hurricanes Harvey and Katrina and Superstorm Sandy.
 Those lessons are reflected in our:

-- Disciplined approach to terms and conditions which are designed to make outcomes more predictable; - Risk control initiatives, which help us with risk mitigation, selection and pricing; - Proprietary flood underwriting, which factors in building footprints compared to segmented flood zones; and - Proprietary wildfire underwriting, which factors in terrain slope, vegetation density and propensity to burn, road access including proximity to fire stations, as well as historical footprints.
+- Disciplined approach to terms and conditions that are designed to make outcomes more predictable; - Risk control initiatives, which help us with risk mitigation, selection and pricing; - Proprietary flood underwriting, which factors in building footprints compared to segmented flood zones; and - Proprietary wildfire underwriting, which factors in terrain slope, vegetation density and propensity to burn, road access including proximity to fire stations, as well as historical footprints.